Christian Book Reviews

 Arguments rage about which Bible is the 'most accurate'.
 There are countless (mostly pointless, ludicrous & inaccurate) pages dedicated to the promotion of the King James (Authorized) Version of the Bible.
 While the rest of us get on with the job Jesus has actually called us to - evangelism and discipleship - here are some of the Bibles we've used and their strengths..

-Into The Light - another excellent and very clear Bible.
-This, like the Youth Bible, can over-simplify some texts for the sake of clarity ('respect' not 'fear' the Lord, which is true but a little incomplete).
+Contemporary English Version (CEV) – a very clear Bible based on accessibility.
+This, like the Youth Bible, can over-simplify some texts for the sake of clarity (‘respect’ not ‘fear’ the Lord, which is true but a little incomplete).
 However the Bible provides some fresh insights on existing Bible texts.
-I often go to this Bible if I want to see if something can be put 'better' or 'clearer' than the NIV.
-Very often it gives a very tasty new insight!
-So don't just diss.
-One youth worker I knew used to do this and it didn't help!
+I occasionally go to this Bible if I want to see if something can be put ‘better’ or ‘clearer’ than the NIV.

 Proverbs 3.5-8: With all your heart you must trust the Lord and not your own judgement.
 Always let him lead you and he will clear the road for you to follow.
 Don't ever think you are wise enough, but respect the Lord and stay away from evil.
 This will make you healthy, and you will feel strong.